jeremytammik/tbc/a/1985_refinters_link.md

 <img src="img/dalai_llama.png" alt="Dalai LLaMa" title="Dalai LLaMa" width="600"/> <!-- Pixel Height: 821, Pixel Width: 1,000 -->
 </center>

+It does not seem to be as fine-tuned, well-managed and creative as ChatGPT (cf. [below](#6)), but seems like a fun, useful and quite impressive thing to have installed locally on my own system.

 ####<a name="6"></a> ChatGPT Invented a Game &ndash; Creative?